 If a pilot has a treatable mental health diagnosis, it is treated and addressed and they are allowed to fly when it’s safe to do so.
 Programs have been introduced in the last couple of years to remove the stigma of mental illness among pilots and offer them mentoring programs and real solutions.
 Knowing that they have to undergo medical testing at the very least yearly certainly eases my anxiety about putting my life in a pilots hands.

 Did you know that not just anyone can get a commercial airline license?
 You’re required to obtain a bachelors degree in aircraft operations or aeronautical engineering (or the equivalent).
 A pilot is also required to complete on ground training (flight simulators and so forth) and over 1,500 hours of flight time before becoming licensed.
 Not “just anyone” is a pilot.
 They have hundreds of hours of training under their belt and know what they’re doing.

-Another treatment option very specific to this phobia is the SOAR Fear of Flying program.
-It was created by Tom Bunn, an air force veteran (flying since 1960) and licensed therapist (for almost 30 years).
-This gives him a unique and deeply qualified point of view that lends to the depth of his courses.
+Another treatment option specific to this phobia is the SOAR Fear of Flying program.
+It was created by Tom Bunn, an airline Captain and licensed therapist.

 As a little girl (I’ll be honest, as a teenager and adult as well) there was nothing more exhilarating than a swing—I’d pump my legs to propel into the air, going ever higher.
 Then, in one fell swoop, I would leap off the swing and fly for just a moment.
 In that moment of weightlessness, time stood still.
 It was pure freedom.
 That’s the way flying should be.
 Hopefully, we gave you some helpful tips to overcome your fear of flying and learn to enjoy the experience.